 As we mentioned, SEPPs are often used by people who have been laid off from jobs they had for a long time.
 It can be an alternative to claiming unemployment benefits or looking for another job.
 Because it’s tough to find a new job in your 50s, the SEPP is a necessary stop-gap for some people who need income and don’t want to face early withdrawal penalties just because their career hasn’t lasted as long as they hoped it would.

 Once you’ve decided that a SEPP is right for you there are three options for you to choose from.
 To figure out how much money you’ll get during each year of the SEPP program, you can use one of three methods: the required minimum distribution method, the amortization method or the annuitization method.
 Whichever method you choose, you’ll need to consult a mortality table or life expectancy table to tell you how many more years you can expect to live.

-In a perfect world, no one would have to access their retirement funds until they reach a ripe old age.
-But it’s nice to know that the IRS provides a tax-advantaged, penalty-free option for those who find themselves in a tough spot before age 59 1/2 and have to dip into their retirement funds.
+In a perfect world, no one would need to access their retirement funds until they reach the age of retirement.
+However, it’s nice to know that the IRS provides a tax-advantaged, penalty-free option for those who find themselves in a tough spot before age 59 1/2 and have to dip into their retirement funds.
 Like any other important financial decision, make sure you’ve thoughtfully considered all the potential options and their consequences.

 Tips for Getting Retirement Ready

-- Figure out how much you’ll need to save to retire comfortably.
-Once you have a sense for your savings needs, you can use tax-advantage retirement accounts like a 401(k) and Roth IRA to get you there.
+- You may want to figure out how much you’ll need to save to retire comfortably.
+Once you have a sense of your savings needs, you can use tax-advantaged retirement accounts like a 401(k) and Roth IRA to get you there.